codr7/nibl/README.md

 # Nibl

 ### Intro
-Nibl is a virtualized Forth-like language that aims to be both simple and practical.
+Nibl is a virtualized Forth-like language that aims to be both simple to understand/extend and practical.

 ### Building
 Nibl requires a C++ compiler and CMake to build.